Tropical wave in the Gulf could bring downpours to Houston later this week

 During hurricane season, remain prepared and make sure you download our ABC13 Houston app!

-Gulf waters are very warm at 83-86 and the wind shear is on the lower side.
+Gulf waters are very warm at 83-86 and the wind shear is on the lower side so development cannot be completely ruled out.

 Atlantic hurricane season runs from June 1 to Nov.
 30.